Skip to content

 Interest Rates Remain the Same

-The Bank of Canada felt worried enough about the Canadian (and North American in general) economy’s fragile recovery that they decided to stop raising interest rates for now, keeping their key overnight rate at 1%, which is good for those in debt, and bad for those who are saving in GIC’s and bank accounts (and CSB’s I suppose too).
+The Bank of Canada felt worried about the fragile recovery of the Canadian economy, and North American economy in general.
+They decided to stop raising interest rates for now.
+They are keeping their key overnight rate at 1%.
+This is good for those in debt.
+However, it is bad for those who are saving in GIC’s, bank accounts, and I suppose CSB’s too.

 A telling statement by the Money Mavens at B of C is: